 Broccoli

-This leafy vegetable, a close relative to the Brussel sprouts, is filled with the right vitamins and nutrients that your chicken has to have in order to grow.
+This leafy vegetable, a close relative to the brussels sprouts, is filled with the right vitamins and nutrients that your chicken has to have in order to grow.
 Chick owners can never go wrong with adding broccoli to their chick’s diet now and then.

 Carrots